ibm-cloud-docs/cis/logpush.md

 A Logpush job is created successfully after {{site.data.keyword.cis_short_notm}} validates the ownership challenge.
 The Logpush job pushes request logs to your {{site.data.keyword.cos_short}} bucket every 30 seconds or every 100,000 records, whichever comes first.
 More than one file might be pushed per 30-second period or per 100,000 records.

 Logpush jobs created before September 2020 might continue pushing every 5 minutes.
 Any modification to one of these older jobs triggers an update to the push frequency.
-[Still needed?]{: tag-purple}
 {: note}

 You can use the token `{DATE}` in the bucket path to make the Logpush job push request logs in daily folders in the bucket path.
 For example: `cos://mybucket/cislog/{DATE}?region=us-south&instance-id=c84e2a79-ce6d-3c79-a7e4-7e7ab3054cfe`